 Prepaid expenses and other current assets decreased to \$162,290 at December 27, 2009 from \$171,387 at December 28, 2008.
 The decrease is primarily due to a decrease in the value of the Company's foreign currency contracts as a result of the weakening U.S. dollar, partially offset by purchases of short-term investments of \$18,000 in 2009, which are reflected as an investing activity in the accompanying consolidated statement of cash flows.
 Prepaid expenses and other current assets decreased to \$171,387 at December 28, 2008 from \$199,912 at December 30, 2007.
 This decrease was primarily due to utilization of a portion of the Marvel and the remainder of the Lucas prepaid royalty advances.
 Generally, when the Company enters into a licensing agreement for entertainment-based properties, an advance royalty payment is required at the inception of the agreement.
 This payment is then recognized in the consolidated statement of operations as the related sales are made.
 At December 28, 2008, the Company had prepaid royalties related to the Marvel license in both current and non-current assets.
-Each reporting period, the Company reflects as current prepaid expense the amount of royalties it expects to reflect in the statement of operations in the upcoming twelve months.
-The decrease in prepaid expenses and other current assets in 2008 was partially offset by an increase in the value of the Company's foreign currency contracts as a result of the strengthened U.S. dollar at December 28, 2008.
+Each reporting period, the Company reflects as current prepaid expenses and other current assets in 2008 was partially offset by an increase in the value of the Company's foreign currency contracts as a result of the strengthened U.S. dollar at December 28, 2008.